 Left side 375 H&H Flanged, Right side 308 Win.

-The .375 Holland & Holland Magnum as well as the Flanged version are medium-bore rifle cartridges.
+The .375 Holland & Holland Flanged Magnum is a medium-bore rifle cartridges as its belted version for bolt-actions .375 Holland & Holland Magnum.
 Introduced by the British company Holland & Holland in 1912.
 It initially used cordite propellant, which was made in long strands - hence the tapered shape of this cartridge, which also ensured smooth chambering and extraction from a rifle's breech.
 Both cartridges, the rimless as well as the rimmed have similar performance figures.

 In many regions with thick-skinned dangerous game animals, the .375 H&H is seen as the minimum acceptable caliber, and in many places (primarily in Africa), it is the legal minimum for hunting such game.